 HMBANA certifies milk banks according to strict, evidence-based guidelines; encourages research into the unique properties of human milk and its uses; provides a forum for networking among experts in the field; acts as a liaison between member institutions and governmental regulatory agencies; and educates healthcare providers and the general public about the benefits and appropriate uses of banked human milk.

-Our milk bank director, Naomi Bar-Yam, PhD, is the immediate past president of HMBANA.
+Our milk bank director, Naomi Bar-Yam, PhD, is a past president of HMBANA.
 You can read more about her perspectives here.

 Why does being nonprofit matter?